-Open bodies of water, such as a lakes and bays, are ideal.
+Open bodies of water, such as lakes and bays, are ideal.
 Connect with your Girl Scout council for site suggestions and search online for lakes nearby.

-- USA Water Ski - U.S. Coast Guard's Boating Safety Division
+- USA Water Ski & Wake Sports - · U.S. Coast Guard's Boating Safety Division

+Include Girl Scout Members with Disabilities.
 Talk to Girl Scout members with disabilities and their caregivers.
 Ask about needs and accommodations.
 Always be sure to contact the location and/or the instructor in advance to ensure they are able to accommodate those with disabilities.
-For more information visit USA Water Ski for information on amenities for water skiers with disabilities.
+For more information visit USA Water Ski's Adaptive Water Skiing page for information on amenities for water skiers with disabilities, and learn about water safety for children with special needs.

 Equity.
-In addition to physical and social-emotional disabilities, consider the history, culture, and past experiences of the Girl Scout members in your troop that could affect their ability to equally participate in an activity.
+Consider the history, culture, and past experiences of the Girl Scout members in your troop that could affect their ability to equally participate in an activity.
 Work with members and families to understand how an activity is perceived.
 Ensure that all Girl Scout members and their families feel comfortable and have access to whatever is needed to fully participate, such as proper equipment, prior experiences, and the skills needed to enjoy the activity.
+See the Equity section of the Introduction to Standard Safety Guidelines for general advice about expense,

 Emergency Action Plan (EAP).
-Review and document your Emergency Action Plan (EAP) before taking girls out for any activity and review it with the girls so they too are prepared.
-Think through scenarios of what can go wrong such as an accident, physical injury to a girl, missing girl, sudden illness, or sudden weather or water emergencies.
+Review and document your Emergency Action Plan (EAP) before starting any activity and review it so all are prepared.
+Think through scenarios of what can go wrong such as an accident, physical injury, missing person, sudden illness, or sudden weather or water emergencies.

-Waterskiing and Wake Boarding Checkpoints
+Waterskiing and Wakeboarding Checkpoints

-No areal or acrobatics or tricks on skis.
-Girls are not permitted to attempt aerial tricks on water skis or wakeboards.
+No aerial or acrobatic tricks on skis.
+Members are not permitted to attempt aerial tricks on water skis or wakehoards.

 Protect hands.
 Water skiers can get blisters from the pressure of holding onto the rope handle; wearing gloves or taping hands can help.
-Learn how at Boating Magazine.